-Effective Customer Due Diligence (CDD) and Enhanced Due Diligence (EDD) procedures to Know Your Customer (KYC) are incredibly important for businesses to protect themselves against becoming exploited by criminals and exposed to fines from Regulators.
+Effective Enhanced Due Diligence (EDD) procedures to Know Your Customer (KYC) are incredibly important for financial institutions and other organisations to investigate high risk individuals for issues including money laundering and fraudulent behaviour.
 According to Fenergo, global regulators issued financial institutions with more than $10 billion in Anti-Money Laundering (AML) fines, up 26 per cent on 2019.
 Of this total, UK authorities issued the second highest number of fines at $199,306,927.
 In one case, they fined the German Bank Commerzbank, $47 million.
-In addition, HMRC handed out a record £23.8 million in fines in 2020.
-The UK is rated as having the most robust procedures for tackling money laundering in the world by the Financial Action Task Force.
+In addition, the Bounce Back Loan Fraud debacle highlighted the sophistication and determination of criminals to assume different identities and defraud the financial sector.

-In this best practices guide and checklist, we therefore explain: the stages of customer due diligence; where enhanced due diligence fits in; which institutions need to do enhanced due diligence: and best practice for cost-effectively carrying it out whilst ensuring the maximum level of protection.
+In this best practice guide, we look at what enhanced due diligence is, when it needs to be done, and best practice for cost-effectively carrying out enhanced due diligence whilst ensuring the maximum level of effectiveness and cost-efficiency.

-Unfortunately, as FATF builds flexibility into the system, deciding the risk factors that should trigger enhanced due diligence – and the level of EDD, which we will discuss later – are not always obvious.
-In Europe, under Article 18 of 4AMLD, any business located in a country on the High-Risk Third Countries list requires EDD.
+Unfortunately, deciding the risk factors that should trigger enhanced due diligence are not always obvious.
+If we continue to look at AML regulations, in Europe, under Article 18 of 4AMLD, any business located in a country on the High-Risk Third Countries list requires EDD.
 Similarly, any politically exposed persons (PEPs) or their close associates or family members must also go through the more thorough examination process.
-However, other triggers are not necessarily so clearly mandated, but it is a good idea to take the below into consideration:
+You should also consider the following:

 – The customer is a Politically Exposed Person (PEP)